 Maybe Hallmark will reverse course.
 I’m snarking on them in the meantime, but it gives me no pleasure to do so.

 Celebrities Get Involved, and Competitors Take Advantage

 Chely Wright and Ellen Degeneres were among those who asked the Hallmark Channel, “What were you thinking?”
 Netflix promptly waved their rainbow credentials and invited us all there.
-I would not be surprised to learn that ad agencies representing the really big accounts signalled that it wouldn’t take much for those clients to pull their ads too.
+I would not be surprised to learn that ad agencies representing the really big accounts signaled that it wouldn’t take much for those clients to pull their ads too.
 It’s one thing to piss off tiny Zola.
 Another to piss off Subaru.
 For example.

 Internet Receives Crash Course in How to Live Without Hallmark and Be Happy